Ottawa Senators: Bryan Murray era (2004–2016)

 At the beginning of the 2014–15 season, Karlsson was named the franchise's ninth captain and the club signed Ryan to a seven-year extension.
-Unhappy with an 11–11–5 record after 27 games, the Senators fired head coach Paul MacLean and replaced him with assistant coach Dave Cameron.
+Unhappy with an 11–11–5 record after 27 games, the Senators fired head coach MacLean and replaced him with assistant coach Dave Cameron.
 The change turned the season around for the Senators, who won 32 of their last 55 games.
-Goaltender Andrew Hammond, aka 'The Hamburglar', would compile a record of 20–1–2, a goals-against average of 1.79, and a save percentage of .941 to get the team back into playoff position.
+After both Senators' goalies Anderson and Lehner were injured, the team turned to Binghamton goaltender Andrew Hammond.
+Hammond, aka 'The Hamburglar,' would compile a record of 20–1–2, a goals-against average of 1.79, and a save percentage of .941 to get the team back into playoff position.
 The Senators became the first team in modern NHL history to overcome a 14-point deficit at any juncture of the season to qualify for the playoffs.
 However, the Senators lost to the Canadiens in six games in the first round of the playoffs.

 During the 2014–15 season, it was announced that Murray had cancer.
-Taking regular treatment, Murray chose to stay on as GM through the 2015–16 season.
+Taking regular treatment, Murray chose to stay on as general manager through the 2015–16 season.
 Despite posting the best record of any Canadian team in the league, the Senators failed to make the playoffs in what was considered a disappointing season (all seven Canadian teams missed the playoffs).
 Murray made one 'blockbuster' nine-player trade that brought Toronto Maple Leafs' captain Dion Phaneuf to the Senators before the trade deadline.
 The Senators were outside of a playoff position at the time of the deal, and played well until the end of the season, but fell just short, placing fifth in the division.